sebffischer/torch-eds/README.md

 ## Overview :book:

-This is a course, containing six tutorials and corresponding exercises (with solutions).
+This is a course, containing seven tutorials and corresponding exercises with solutions on [`torch`](https://torch.mlverse.org/) and [`mlr3torch`](https://mlr3torch.mlr-org.com/).

-The topics are:
+The seven topics are:

 1. Torch Tensors
 2. Autograd